 You can buy coffee with Chaga already added.
 Usually, Chaga coffee will come with a mix of other healthy mushrooms, such as Lion’s Mane and Cordyceps, so you will get the health benefits of each type of mushroom.

-I like Ra Hygge Chaga Coffee, with organic Arabica coffee beans infused with Chaga mushrooms.
+We like Ra Hygge Chaga Coffee, with organic Arabica coffee beans infused with Chaga mushrooms.

 Other ways to take Chaga